robreiss/stringformatter/README.md

 2015-03-25 v0.0.81 NPM release

-2015-07-07 Updated tests, version not incremented
+2015-04-07 Updated tests, version not incremented

+2015-04-12 v0.0.82 Fixed issue #11 and #12.
+This also addressed a number of other potential issues with ambiguous date formatting during final value substitution due to the large variance of characters in month names.

 # license